JetBrains/intellij-sdk-docs/intro/sdk_style.md

 The preferred image format is PNG at 144 DPI resolution.
 A resolution of 72 DPI is acceptable but may look blurry on high-resolution monitors.

-It is important to reduce the size of image files to prevent bloating the repository and impacting the performance of the documentation site.
+It is crucial to reduce the size of image files to prevent bloating the repository and impacting the performance of the documentation site.
 Resize an image to be nearly the desired width on a documentation page.
 Reducing an image's dimensions is the most effective way to reduce image file size.
 Also, optimize the image files using a tool such as the [PNG optimizer](https://plugins.jetbrains.com/plugin/7942-png-optimizer).